 The classification of this offense is based solely on police investigation as opposed to the determination of a court, medical examiner, coroner, jury, or other judicial body.
 The UCR Program does not include the following situations in this offense classification: deaths caused by negligence, suicide, or accident; justifiable homicides; and attempts to murder or assaults to murder, which are scored as aggravated assaults.

-Supplemental Homicide Data—The UCR Program’s supplemental homicide data provide information regarding the age, sex, and race of the murder victim and the offender; the type of weapon used in the murder; the relationship of the victim to the offender; and the circumstance surrounding the incident.
-Law enforcement agencies are asked to provide complete supplemental homicide data for each murder they report to the UCR Program.
-Data gleaned from these supplemental data can be viewed in the Expanded Homicide Data section.
+Supplemental Homicide Data—Supplementary Homicide Data—The UCR Program’s supplementary homicide data provide information regarding the age, sex, and race of the murder victim and the offender; the type of weapon used; the relationship of the victim to the offender; and the circumstance surrounding the incident.
+Law enforcement agencies are asked to provide complete supplementary homicide data for each murder they report to the UCR Program.
+Data gleaned from these supplementary homicide data can be viewed in the Expanded Homicide Data section.